|

 to prevent oxidation.

-c - Wedge-mounted interior brass plate is informatively engraved
+c - Wedge-mounted interior brass plate is

 "Residential Electric Meter, Circa 1920".

-c - Shown here with a second, optional brass plate affixed to the front
+c - Shown here with a second, optional brass plate

 of the lamp base........